robert-abela/hackspace/workshops/hooking/README.md

 ## Scenario A : Basic HTTP hooking
 By default curl will display the HTTP Response body.
 Let's say we need to see the HTTP Request it is sending and the full HTTP Response.
 In this case we need to hook the ```send()``` and ```recv()``` functions and dump the buffers.

-On entering ```send()``` we will output the contents of the buffer, using the length paramter to know where to stop.
+On entering ```send()``` we will output the contents of the buffer, using the length parameter to know where to stop.
 On leaving ```recv()``` we will output the buffer again, this time using the return value to tell us how much to print.

 ## Scenario B : HTTPS hooking
 If we try the settings for Scenario A on a HTTPS website, we would not get any output.
-This indicates that when enctypting is involved, curls does not use send/recv but something else.
+This indicates that when encrypting is involved, curls does not use send/recv but something else.
 In this case we will have to  hook the ```write()``` and ```read()``` functions instead.
-This time there is more traffic and it is not readable since HTTPS uses enctyption.
+This time there is more traffic and it is not readable since HTTPS uses encryption.

 ## Scenario C : Tricking curl
 Here we will be hooking the ```connect()``` function, and on leaving we will modify the return value to -1 so that curl thinks that the connection failed.